 In Gressoney, Norkapp (+39 0125 355096) is one of the top restaurants in the valley.
 The menu includes fresh pasta dishes and an extensive list of regional and Italian wines.
 Lo Stambecco (+39 0125 355201) has fine grilled steaks and lamb, as well as a pizza oven.

-Campo Base (+39 0347 3780565), at the top of the Mandria lift at Frachey, offers traditional local cuisine – and once a week (on Thursdays) there’s a special Tibetan Menu.
-Also in Frachey is Le Petit Coq (+39 0125 307997) which serves everything from fondue to game.
+Campo Base (+39 0347 3780565), at the top of the Mandria lift above Frachey, offers traditional local cuisine – and once a week (on Thursdays) there’s a special Tibetan Menu.
+La Mandria, nearby, is a friendly place with delicious home-made pasta.
+Also in the Frachey area is Le Petit Coq (+39 0125 307997) which serves everything from fondue to game.
 Osteria Il Balivo (+39 0125 308036), near the Champoluc lift base, has an open fire and serves regional dishes such as millefoglie with game ragù and blue cheese fondue, agnolotti with beef, apples and walnuts.

 Rifugio Aroula is a lovely rustic place which is considered to be one of the five best eateries in the Aosta Valley.
 Le Rascard Frantze is another of the top restaurants in the area, located inside an old wooden barn and serving simple but very tasty dishes.